 KS: Descartes originally included this phrase in his Discourse on Method (1637).
 He wrote the book in French, which was a big deal back then, given that “serious” books were typically written in the language of the Schools, namely, in Latin.
 Already here, we find Descartes writing for the general reader.
 The phrase was originally: je pense, donc je suis.
 Later, when put into Latin, it became the now famous: ego cogito, ergo sum.
 In English, it is: I think, therefore, I am (alternatively, the Latin also yields: I am thinking, therefore I am).
 In the Discourse, he dubs this insight—the insight that whenever he thinks, he exists—the first principle of his philosophy.

 In the Meditations on First Philosophy (1641), we actually don’t find the famous phrase.
 What he says in the Meditations is:

-So, after considering everything very thoroughly, I must finally conclude that this proposition, I am, I exist, is necessarily true whenever it is put forward by me or conceived in my mind.
+So, after considering everything thoroughly, I must conclude that this proposition, I am, I exist, is necessarily true whenever it is put forward by me or conceived in my mind.
 (Second Meditation)

-The insight is not really the result of an argument that one is compelled to hold that one exists (when thinking), but it’s the result of a kind of performance: one engages in doubt, where one can take as false anything that one could doubt.
-What one learns is that although one can doubt a host of things, including almost everything that is commonly held to be true, one cannot intelligibly make it out that one did not exist while thinking about whether one exists or not.
+The insight is not really the result of an argument that one is compelled to hold that one exists (when thinking), but results from a kind of performance: one engages in doubt, where one can take as false anything that one could doubt.
+What one learns is that although one can doubt a host of things, including almost everything that is commonly held to be true, one cannot intelligibly make it out that one did not exist while thinking about whether one exists.
 In the very act of thinking, one exists.
 Period.